williaml12/william-website/README.md

 *Bachelor's degree in Engineering, Biomedical Engineering*  | (_May 2017_)  <br />

 **Major Subjects:**
-- Machine Learning
+- Microcomputer Applications in Biomedical Engineering
-- Advanced Digital Image Processing
+- IoT Solutions in Biomedical Engineering
-- Advanced Data Mining
+- Biomedical Instrumentation with lab
-- Advanced Research Methods and Quantitative Tools
+- Biomechanics for Biomedical Engineers

 ## Experience
 ***